Lisa R. Shellenberger

 Lisa attended law school at the University of Colorado Law School in Boulder, Colorado.
 Lisa completed her undergraduate degree at Truman State University in Kirksville, Missouri, with honors.
 Lisa is an Oklahoma Native, and she is a member of the Choctaw Nation.

 Outside of work, Lisa is an outdoor and fitness enthusiast.
-She enjoys CrossFit, traveling, camping, equestrian horse jumping, mountain biking, dirt biking, scuba diving, and she plays in competitive women’s basketball league as well.
+She enjoys CrossFit, traveling, camping, equestrian horse jumping, mountain biking, dirt biking, and scuba diving.
 She enjoys doing all of these activities with her husband, Kyle, and their two dogs, Moose and Millie.

 Practice areas